tmroyal/OptionSetter.js/README.md

   var defaults = {
     param1: {
       // if options.param1 is provided, it must be a date
-      // if not, provide auto date default, which is return
+      // if not, provide auto date default, which is the return
-      // value new Date()
+      // value of new Date()
       type: 'date'
       default: OptionSetter.default
     },
     param2: {
       // if options.param2 is provided, it must be a string
-      // if not, set as 'param2'
+      // if not provided, set as 'param2'
       type: 'string',
       default: 'param2'
     }